nest/nest-simulator/doc/sli_docs/neural-simulations.rst

 To inspect the parameters of a connection, one first needs to obtain a handle to the connection.
-This is done using the command ``GetConnections``.
+This is done using the command :py:func:`.GetConnections`.
 It takes a dictionary that at least contains the id of the source node and will return a list of handles for all outgoing connections.
 The search can be restricted by using the optional parameters *target* and *synapse_type*.